albertattard/java-boot-camp/04 - Testing.md

 The game needs to be robust and should handle invalid inputs by printing an error message on the screen.

 The above game is very hard to test as everything is in one place.
-For example, it is hard to simulate an IO error and it is not easy to see what messages are being printed on the screen.
+For example, it is hard to simulate an IO Error and it is not easy to see what messages are being printed on the screen.

 Finally, there is a big prize associate with this game and we need to make sure only those really guess the number win.